- Medical Students

 - Apply Here

-St. Joseph’s Regional Medical Center (SJRMC) has an AOA-approved surgical critical care fellowship position.
-This is a 1 year fellowship program at SJRMC, a 700-bed, tertiary care medical center in Paterson, New Jersey, with a level II trauma designation by the Committee on Trauma of the American College of Surgeons.
+St. Joseph’s University Medical Center (SJUMC) has an AOA-approved surgical critical care fellowship position.
+This is a 1 year fellowship program at SJUMC, a 700-bed, tertiary care medical center in Paterson, New Jersey, with a level II trauma designation by the Committee on Trauma of the American College of Surgeons.
 The trauma service cares for over 1,500 patients yearly, with 1,000 admissions with 295 of those patients admitted to the SICU.
 The surgical ICU is a twelve-bed, state-of-the-art facility located in the critical care tower.
-SJRMC also has very busy open-heart, vascular, thoracic, bariatric, hepatobiliary surgery and General Surgery Program including a fully AOA approved residency program.
+SJUMC also has very busy open-heart, vascular, thoracic, bariatric, hepatobiliary surgery and General Surgery Program including a fully AOA approved residency program.
 There are six board certified critical care surgeons who are responsible for both the SICU and the fellowship program.

 The surgical ICU fellow will rotate nine months in the surgical ICU, one month in the Burn ICU at Jacobi Medical Center in the Bronx, NY, one month in the Neurocritical care ICU, and will have an opportunity to spend a one month elective on trauma, MICU, PICU, CCU, Nephrology or Infectious Diseases Services.